sudipta-pran/100daysReactChallenge/README.md

 28/2/19

 Tried Redux for the first time.
 It is a predictable state container for JavaScript apps.
 Note "Javascript app".
 It doesn't have to be a React app.
 It works kinda in a publish-subscribe pattern.
 Since it is a javascript library, I first tried including it in script tags, in a simple html file and made a vanilla javascript application which just increments or decrements a number on button clicks.
 The code can be found in the folder 'day009Redux'.

+# day 010:
+1/3/19

+Tried Redux with React for the first time.
+Made a copy of my day 5's app and implemented app level state management with redux.
+To be honest, I'm still a bit confused.
+Need to work on this a few more days.
+The code can be found in the folder 'day10ReduxInReact'.